 Unlike with some of Logitech's mice and keyboards, for which the software is a helpful bonus, the software is fairly integral to the overall function of this speaker.
 You'll use the Logitech Gaming Software not only to configure lighting options but also to activate surround sound, switch between equalization settings and create profiles for individual games.

-The lighting is the primary thing that distinguishes the G560 from the competition, and it's impressive — for the most part.
+The integrated lighting is the primary thing that distinguishes the G560 from the competition, and it's impressive — for the most part.
 By taking advantage of four separate lighting zones, it's possible to do a lot of cool and subtle things with the G560, from attractive color cycling to preprogrammed patterns in games like Fortnite and Final Fantasy XIV.
 (You can also turn the lights off completely, if you're the kind of person who eats plain Cheerios while listening to Imagine Dragons.)

 However, the coolest lighting option on hand is also the most inconsistent.
-Logitech has implemented a feature called a "screen sampler," which allows you to split your screen into quadrants and take color samples from each.
+Logitech has implemented a feature called a "screen sampler," which allows you to split your desktop screen into quadrants and take color samples from each.
 These colors will then correspond to the G560's four lighting zones.
 For example, suppose you're playing StarCraft, managing a Terran base in the upper-left corner while waging war on the Zerg in the lower right.
 One speaker will show you subdued blues and grays; another will show you a shifting series of browns, purples, reds and yellows.

 In practice, it sometimes works like that.
 More often, though, the screen sampler is incredibly sensitive and will flash a huge range of colors, at varying intensities, even more quickly than its default color cycling.
 It wasn't fun to watch; it was kind of dizzying.
 By reducing the sensitivity of the color changes, I was able to get it to a more manageable level, but this required a fairly deep dive into the sampling options.
 Furthermore, you can't see all four quadrants on-screen at a single time, meaning that setting up the perfect distribution requires a bit of guesswork (or an eidetic memory).